West Bay, Dorset: Government

-West Bay lies within the West Dorset parliamentary constituency and is currently represented at Westminster by Chris Loder.
+For elections to the Parliament of the United Kingdom, West Bay is within the West Dorset parliamentary constituency.

-Dorset Council is responsible for services such as highways, public transport, strategic planning, environmental services and environmental health, tourism and leisure, economic development, local planning and development control, and social services.
+In local government, Dorset Council is responsible for services such as highways, public transport, strategic planning, environmental services and environmental health, tourism and leisure, economic development, local planning and development control, and social services.
+For elections to the council, West Bay is in the Bridport electoral ward.

 At the parish level, West Bay is mostly within the South ward of Bridport Parish, though small areas also lie within the parishes of Symondsbury and Burton Bradstock.
 The parish authority for Bridport is Bridport Town Council, which is responsible for supplementing local government services and promoting and representing the town.
 The South ward is represented by nine councillors.